Bison Smith: Death

-Smith died on November 22, 2011 in Puerto Rico due to heart complications.
+Smith died on November 22, 2011, in Puerto Rico due to heart complications.
+Men in Smith's family had a history of early deaths linked to heart disease, Smith's maternal grandfather died at the age of 43 due to heart disease, and several of his maternal great-uncles also died from heart-related issues.
+Heart disease was a recurring condition in Smith's family.
 Smith was in Puerto Rico because he was due to fight Eddie Colon the same week during World Wrestling Council's Crossfire show.
 The event started with a tribute to Smith by Willie Urbina with the WWC roster in the arena.